F88/yonokomae/src/seeds/random-data/README.md

-# Random Data Seeds (Joke Random Data)
+# Random Data Seeds (Random Joke Data)

-This folder hosts type-safe seed modules used by the Joke Random Data repository and related prototyping flows.
+This folder hosts type-safe seed modules used by the Random Joke Data repository and related prototyping flows.
 These are non-historical, demo-style seeds.
 Seeds are discovered at build time using static, eager imports via `import.meta.glob`.